 The Low Income Housing Tax Credit (LIHTC) program is the largest production driver of new and rehabilitated affordable rental housing in the nation.
 Each year, the Internal Revenue Service distributes housing credits to state housing finance agencies.

-AHFA, as Alabama’s designated administrator of the LIHTC program, then allocates these credits by directing a competitive application cycle that ensures credits are distributed throughout the state to areas with the greatest needs.
+AHFA, as Alabama’s designated administrator of the LIHTC program, then allocates these credits by conducting a competitive application cycle that ensures credits are distributed throughout the state to areas with the greatest needs.
+AHFA implements allocation plans each year, which include selection criteria, an evaluation process, design quality standards, environmental requirements, and compliance monitoring procedures.

 Housing credits provide a federal income tax credit as an incentive to investors.
 Investors may receive a dollar-for-dollar credit against their federal income tax liability each year for 10 years.
 In exchange for receiving the credit, investors and/or owners must reserve a percentage of units for the area’s lower-income residents, based upon the area’s median income.